wp-plugins/child-theme-configurator/readme.txt

 = Why doesn't the Parent Theme have any styles when I "View Parent CSS"? =

 Your Parent theme is probably using a non-standard location for the stylesheets.
-Check "Scan Parent Theme for additional stylesheets" on the Parent/Child tab and load the Child Theme again.
+Check the appropriate additional stylesheets under "Scan Parent Theme for additional stylesheets" on the Parent/Child tab and load the Child Theme again.
+CTC tries to identify these files by fetching a page from the parent theme, but you may need to set them manually.

 = Where is it in the Admin? =